Climate Pledge Arena: Potential replacement by arena in SoDo

 In 1990, the Ackerleys talked about building an arena east of Lake Washington near Bellevue Square.
 They would eventually purchase land in the SoDo district near the Kingdome, some of which includes the site that would later become the Mariners' home, T-Mobile Park.
 Ackerley approached the city about a public contribution to the new arena, but the city was reluctant over fears the city-owned Coliseum would become obsolete.
 They offered to help finance a renovation of the Coliseum, but the team owner declined.
 To sweeten the offer, Ackerley sold city leaders on the idea that the new arena in SoDo could also attract a National Hockey League club.
-The city, along with Denver, had been conditionally granted an expansion NHL franchise in 1974 to begin play in the 1976-77 season.
+The city, along with Denver, had been conditionally granted an expansion NHL franchise in 1974 to begin play in the 1976–77 season.
 The NHL briefly flirted with relocating the Pittsburgh Penguins to Seattle (and the California Golden Seals to Denver) to address a troubled market and fill the expansion commitment, but ultimately kept the team there.
 Eventually, the Seattle franchise award was rescinded altogether when the potential ownership group was unable to secure the funds for the expansion fee.

 In July 1990, the city council approved a deal for a privately owned $100 million facility to be built on the Ackerley land in SoDo, despite objections over traffic and parking by the Seahawks and Mariners in the neighboring Kingdome.
 The city's contribution would be to waive about $31 million in tax revenues (about $1 million per year) to potentially be collected on admissions fees at the new arena.
 It would also pay $2 million for street improvements around the proposed site, including a pedestrian walkway over South Royal Brougham Way.
 Ackerley also agreed to sign a 30-year lease for the Sonics and to build an 1,800-stall parking garage.
 Ackerley appeased the Seahawks' concerns, noting the arena would be empty during any NFL games.
-The Mariners unsuccessfully continued to object, even enlisting then-Major League Baseball commissioner Fay Vincent and then-American League president Bobby Brown to speak before the council ahead of their final vote.
+The Mariners unsuccessfully continued to object, even enlisting then-MLB commissioner Fay Vincent and then-American League president Bobby Brown to speak before the council ahead of their final vote.

 During negotiations, Ackerley had asked for a provision to reduce the seating at the Coliseum by 9,000 seats so the older arena could not compete with the new building, but the city would not agree.
 Another selling point of the new arena were luxury suites, a means to attract corporate money and sponsorship that was then an emerging new revenue stream for sports team owners.
 Ackerley's financing and agreement with the city hinged on the ability to sell the 70 proposed luxury suites.